 By immersing students within the productive aspect of their curriculum, they learn to overcome barriers to learning and to care for their own wellbeing whilst positive outcomes are always linked to outcomes in the areas as detailed in their EHCP.
 Through this method a student can recognise their capability’s and positively contribute to society.
 They create their awareness and are empowered to achieve and make positive contributions to society giving back in a self-directed productive way.

-John Fielding Special School aims to provide a broad, balanced and differentiated curriculum designed to meet the unique needs of all of our pupils.
-Our pupils can range in age from 2 -19 Years old and all have severe learning difficulties, some also have an autistic spectrum disorder, epilepsy, a physical disability, sensory impairment, medical needs and/or a communication difficulty.
+John Fielding Special School provides a broad, balanced and differentiated curriculum designed to meet the unique needs of pupils.
+Pupils range in age from 2 -19 Years old and all have severe learning difficulties.